ShaunFerris/Coding-Note-Taking/Webdev/Webdev - FSO - introduction.md

 That's about as much of the introductory/taking the course material as I can be bothered summarising here.
 For the full intro section see the course site [here](https://fullstackopen.com/en/part0/general_info#parts-and-completion).

-For the start of the actual content of the course, see this note: [[Webdev - FSO - fundamentals of web apps]]
+For the start of the actual content of the course, see this note (referred to in the content as part 0): [[Webdev - FSO - fundamentals of web apps]]

 Other entries in the course are:
 Part One - Intro to React: